This factsheet is for those who want to learn more about Wills and probate.

 A grant can be issued without actual death being established, and can be made on the presumption of death.
 The person who is claiming that someone has died must establish to the Court's satisfaction that this person is likely to be dead.

-The law generally requires a person to be missing for seven years without being heard of, and that there are people who would normally have heard from the person in that time but have not, before the Court will declare the person to be presumed dead.
+Before the Court will declare a person to be presumed dead, the law generally requires a person to be missing for seven years without being heard of, and that there are people who would normally have heard from the person in that time but have not.
 Where the circumstances show that in all probability death has occurred, the Court is able to infer death without waiting for the seven-year period.